jenkins-infra/update-center2/site/LAYOUT.md

 The top level update site will forward requests to the best matching _tiered_ update site, or the `current` update site based on the `version` query parameter sent by Jenkins.

-The files in this directory are copies of/symlinks to `current` to create clickable links.
+The files in this directory are usually copies of/symlinks to `current` to create clickable links.
 Actual requests are redirected to tiered sites, or the `current` site (with no query parameters).
 This way, at least the file properties shown in the directory listing match the eventually served file after clicking the link.

+### Tier List

+The file `tiers.json` is generated as part of update-center2 execution and published in the root directory.

+It allows programmatically determining which versions of Jenkins get served which update site.

 ## Regular tiered update sites (LTS and weekly)